MainulDip/WordPressStudy/103-FSE-theme.md

 The `Create Block Theme` plugin is an official, first-party plugin that WordPress contributors maintain.
 The plugin is more robust and it has many more options for exporting theme.
 One thing it does not support yet is uploading a custom screenshot.

+### Data & Plugins for theme development (official):
+Data - xml dummy data for import https://codex.wordpress.org/Theme_Unit_Test

+Plugins to aid theme development https://developer.wordpress.org/themes/getting-started/tools-and-setup/#plugins

+`Theme Check` Tests theme for compliance with the latest WordPress standards and practices `Debug Bar` Adds an admin bar to the WordPress admin and provides a central location for debugging `Query Monitor` Allows debugging of database queries, API requests, and AJAX used to generate theme pages and functionality `Log Deprecated Notices` Logs incorrect function usage, deprecated file usage, and deprecated function usage `Monster Widget` (classic themes only) Consolidates the core WordPress widgets into a single widget, making it easier to test them all at once

 ### `theme.json` Configuration file | Optional but vvi:
 it's a configuration file for enabling certain wordpress settings, style specific elements and blocks, and which templates and template parts to register.